 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal wall linings are a mix of plastered on hard, lath and plaster and plasterboard finishes.
+Internal wall linings are a mix of lath and plaster and plasterboard finishes with timber linings noted within the dining room/family area.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Flooring is of a suspended timber construction throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern comprising both plain and moulded timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
+Internal joinery is of a softwood pattern comprising moulded timber skirtings and door surrounds with timber panel internal pass doors.
 There is a fitted kitchen with both floor and wall mounted units.
 The stairs and handrail are of timber manufacture.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a multi-fuel stove to the fireplace within the lounge.
+There is a multi-fuel stove to the fireplace within the lounge with decorative open fires within two first floor bedrooms.
 Internal decorations Visually inspected.
 Internal décor is of wallpaper and/or paintwork finishes throughout.
 Cellars Not applicable.

+Electricity

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains electricity is connected.

-The consumer units and electric meters are located within the first floor landing.
-Gas Not applicable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The consumer unit and electric meter are located within the vestibule.

+Gas

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Mains gas is connected.

+The gas meter is located externally within the service box within the rear garden.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

+No tests whatsoever were carried out to the system or appliances.

 Water is from the public rising main.

-The plumbing installation, where seen, consists of copper distribution pipes together with uPVC waste pipes.
-Sanitary fittings are white consisting of a bathroom with bath, shower unit (mixer shower), WC and wash hand basin.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The plumbing installation, where seen, consists of copper distribution pipes, together with uPVC waste pipes.

+Sanitary fittings are white and consist of a shower room with shower unit (mixer shower), w.c and wash hand basin.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

+Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.

-Heating is provided by programmable, thermostatically controlled electric radiators.
-Domestic hot water is provided by an electric immersion attached to the 'Megaflo Heatrae Sadia' thermal store which is located within a first floor bedroom cupboard.
-Drainage Drainage covers etc. were not lifted.
+Domestic hot water is provided by the combination central heating boiler which is located within a cupboard in the dining room/family room.

+'Warmup' under tile electric mat heating has been installed within the shower room.

+Drainage

+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 Drainage is understood to be to the main public sewer.